buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MechanicalBeamInPlane.md

 # Pset_MechanicalBeamInPlane

-Properties about Mechanical Beam in Plane.
+Properties about Mechanical Beam in Plane.<!-- end of definition -->

 ## Comments